kabukky/journey/README.md

 ![Editor](https://raw.githubusercontent.com/kabukky/journey/gh-pages/images/journey.png)

 ## About
 Please note that Journey is still in alpha and has not been tested in production.
+Not all Ghost theme helpers have been implemented yet so there is bound to be trouble with some Ghost themes.
+Please open a [New Issue](https://github.com/kabukky/journey/issues) if you encounter a theme that doesn't work.

 #### Easy to work with
 Create or update your posts from any place and any device.
 Simply point your browser to yourblog.url/admin/, log in, and start typing away!